AwwLivSos/danijal_projects/Bookish - Kotlin/README.md

 ## 📄 License

-This project is part of an educational exercise and is available under the [MIT License](LICENSE).
+This project is part of an educational exercise.

 ## 👨‍💻 Author